dentremor/Software-Defined-Infrastrucure/doku.md

 $ sudo update-ca-trust
 ```

 In the next step we need to create a certificate for our webpage.
-We starting again with the key:
+We're starting again with the key:

 ```
 $ openssl genrsa -out device.key 2048